 ID 23 from the reference protein and leucine with ID 97 from the paired protein

 (Figure 2b).
-This selection was based on the experimental data from the previous
+This selection was based on experimental data from previous

 works [20, 21, 22, 23].
-The HADDOCK analysis resulted in 40 possible con_gurations.
+The HADDOCK analysis resulted in 40 possible configurations.

-HADDOCK groups the con_gurations into clusters, according to their
+HADDOCK groups the configurations into clusters according to their

-similarity, which is de_ned internally by the HADDOCK score.
+similarity, which is defined internally by the HADDOCK score.
 In our case, it led

-to 10 clusters, each containing 4 con_gurations.
+to 10 clusters each containing 4 configurations.

-All computed con_gurations were loaded into our COZOID visualization system,
+The computed configurations were loaded into our COZOID visualization system,

-which interactively links all proposed visualizations.
-From these con_gurations, _rst

-the Matrix view was computed, which contains the frequencies of all pairs of amino
+which interactively links all the proposed visualizations.
+From these configurations, the Matrix view was computed first, which contains the frequencies of all the pairs of amino

-acids within the interaction distance within these 40 con_gurations.
+acids within the interaction distance within these 40 configurations.
 The matrix

-identi_ed con_gurations containing the pairs of interacting amino acids with interaction
+identified configurations containing pairs of interacting amino acids with interaction

-distances smaller than 4 _A.
-In our particular case, the leucine 97 and
+distances smaller than 4 Å. In our particular case, the leucine 97 and

-methionine 23 amino acids were within this interaction distance in only three con-

-_gurations out of the initial 40 (Figure 4).
-The Matrix view helped to _lter these
+methionine 23 amino acids were within this interaction distance in only three configurations out of the initial 40 (Figure 4).
+The Matrix view helped to filter these

-immediately by simple interaction with the view.
-The remaining 37 con_gurations
+immediately through a simple interaction with the view.
+The remaining 37 configurations

 were automatically hidden in the remaining views.